b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 **Purport:**<br>
 ...

+### MALINOWSKI, B. ###

+* Malinowski, Bronislaw (1966, 1935).
+'The Language of Magic and Gardening'.
+Indiana University Studies in the History and Theory of Linguistics.
+Coral Gardens and Their Magic: Vol. II \[2].
+With an 'Introduction' by Jack Berry.
+Second edition.
+(NB: First published in 1935.).
+London, England, U.K.: George Allen & Unwin Ltd. Source: https://archive.org/details/dli.ernet.130792 (accessed: Tuesday, July 22, 2025)

+**Purport:**<br>
+...

 ### MARTINEAU, J. ###

 * Martineau, Jason (2008).
 'The Elements of Music: Melody, Rhythm & Harmony'.
 First U.S. edition of 2008.
 New York, N.Y., U.S.A.: Bloomsbury U.S.A.
 (Bloomsbury is a trademark of Bloomsbury Publishing Plc.).
 ISBN 9780802716828.